 Flipped Classroom: A Comparison Of Student Performance Using Instructional Videos And Podcasts Versus The Lecture-Based Model Of Instruction

-[The final form of this paper was published in the journal Issues in Informing Science and Information Technology.]
 The authors present the results of a study conducted at a comprehensive, urban, coeducational, land-grant university.
-A causal-comparative design was chosen for this study to compare student performance in two different classroom environments, traditional versus flipped.
+A quasi-experimental design was chosen for this study to compare student performance in two different classroom environments, traditional versus flipped.
 The study spanned 3 years, beginning fall 2012 through spring 2015.
 The participants included 433 declared business majors who self-enrolled in several sections of the Management Information Systems course during the study.
-The results of the current study mirrored those of previous works reporting that the flipped classroom approach offers flexibility with no loss of performance when compared to traditional lecture-based environments.
+The results of the current study mirrored those of previous works as the instructional method impacted students’ final grade.
+Thus, reporting that the flipped classroom approach offers flexibility with no loss of performance when compared to traditional lecture-based environments.

 flipped classroom, instructional videos, podcasts, student performance, traditional lecture, video-taped lectures